GavPri/learning-spanish/README.md

     - After both of these outputs you are asked if you would like to continue learning.
     - Entering 'yes' to this will return you to student_choice() function.
     - Entering 'no' here will lead to the exiting the program.

+## Testing
+I have tested the code in this project by:
+    Passing the code into the PEP8 linter and this detected no issues in the code I tested all input ares to test how they handle in valid inputs such as:
+        - entering symbols, integers, blank spaces and various other characters when strings are required.
+    These tests took place in my local terminal.

+## Bugs
+With some one one entries, the detect function will not detect the language you wish to translate from.
+    - For example, entering the word 'cunning' to be translated from english to spanish will not work.
+    - To fix this, more context is needed in the sentence you provide, for example:
+        'Cunning as a fox' will return a translation containing the translation for 'cunning'.
+To fix this bug, I entered a try except block to catch TypeErrors.

+## Remaining Bugs
+- No remianing bugs.

+## Validator Testing
+- PEP8:
+    Running my code in the PEP8 validator returned no errors.